 Allium cepa Onions are day-length sensitive—to produce large bulbs, plant in spring as soon as soil is workable.
 Shallow rooted, they require rich weed-free soil and consistent water.
 Try our Tears of Joy Onion Kit to increase your odds of success.

-Plant onions 3" apart in rows 1' apart and thin to 6" as they grow.
+All other factors being equal, onions grown from seedlings will grow bigger and resist disease better than set-grown onions.
+Plant onions (sets or plants) 3" apart in rows 1' apart and thin to 6" as they grow.
 (If you don’t want to thin, plant them 4–6" apart.)
 Mulch when they are 1' tall.
 During the season, pull any plants that begin to bolt and use them as scallions.

 It’s a good idea to sidedress once or twice a season, especially close to summer solstice.

 Clean and grade before storage.
-Eat double-bulbed and thick-necked onions first because they won’t keep.
+Eat thick-necked onions first because they won’t keep.